 - 4 Tbsp vanilla honey or 4 Tbsp honey + 1 tsp vanilla extract (where to find real honey)

 - 2 T butter or ghee or coconut oil, melted (where to find grass-fed butter, ghee, and coconut oil)

-- 1 tsp cinnamon (where to find non-irradiated cinnamon)
+- 1 tsp cinnamon (where to buy authentic, fresh, out-of-this world cinnamon)

 - 1 tsp baking soda

 - ½ tsp sea salt (where to find real sea salt)

 - 4 Tbsp coconut flour (where to find coconut flour)

 2. Generously oil a 13 x 9 in cake pan.
 Line bottom with unbleached parchment paper.

 3. Mix all dry ingredients together in a bowl.